-Thousands of people each year visit national parks in the U.S. where they hike, bike, camp, view scenic vistas and learn about our unique and outstanding natural resources.
+Each year about 330 million people visit national parks in the U.S. where they hike, bike, camp, view scenic vistas and learn about our unique and outstanding natural resources.
 However, few people consider national parks as the subject of a college class.
-Sarah Diaz, Ph.D. and Linda Lane, Ph.D., both professors in the Department of Recreation and Sport Management at CCU, recognized the value of our natural parks as a learning resource and developed a new class, RSM 200 – History of the National Parks.
+Sarah Diaz, Ph.D. and Linda Lane, Ed.D., both professors in the Department of Recreation and Sport Management at CCU, recognized the value of our natural parks as a learning resource and developed a new class, RSM 200 – History of the National Parks.
 In concert with developing the class they also designed and wrote a content resource that is being published by Kendall-Hunt as an interactive website.
 Each of the class chapters includes extensive text, discussions and activities that can either be completed online or downloaded, assignments, additional resources such as readings, links, videos and maps, a master glossary, a follow-up quiz, flashcards and dozens of references.
 The advantages of a web site relative to a textbook include lower cost at about $80 per student, beautiful pictures and interactive activities that can be regularly updated.
 “We think we have created something new that can help inform and excite people about our amazing National Park Service and we are very proud of it,” says Diaz.

 Diaz, S. and Lane, L. (2019 in press).
 History of the National Parks.
 Kendall-Hunt Publishing Company: Dubuque, IA.
 Accessible from: www.kendallhunt.com.https://he.kendallhunt.com/product/history-national-parks.